The Purchase Revenue by Source metric tracks the total revenue generated by each traffic source for purchases made on your website.

 To track Purchase Revenue by Source using Databox, follow these steps:

-The Sessions per User by Session Source metric represents the average number of sessions generated per user from a particular source.
-It helps measure user engagement and the effectiveness of different marketing channels in driving repeat visits.
+The Sessions per User by Page Title metric shows the average number of sessions per user for a specific page title.
+It helps track user engagement and can be used to optimize website content and user experience.